jchaplin2/frontend-nanodegree-mobile-portfolio/README.md

 		-changed document.querySelectorAll to document.getElementsByClassName in the function changePizzaSizes.
 		-moved pizzasDiv out of creation for loop.
 		-in updatePositions function, moved variables in loop to for loop initialization.
+		-in updatePosotions function, factored out for loop for phase calculation.
 		-reduced number of pizzas created on init.
 		-commented out logging functions to decrease fps.